alh-industries/l4vISSUES-gpt5/README.md

    - Assigns labels and links to parent issues
    - **No idempotency**

 4. **ad-project.sh**
    - Creates or reuses a GitHub Project
+   - Links the project to `GH_REPO` when provided
    - Adds all issues and sub-issues to the project
    - Saves project number to `OUTPUTS/project_number.txt`

 5. **ae-fields.sh**